 E2E encryption like this is important when even the US government can’t protect itself from massive data breaches.

 In recent times, PGP is being superseded by OpenPGP, an open source variant of PGP that can be used freely by any email service.
-OpenPGP is considered secure against attacks.
-But it does have some drawbacks.
+However, both of them have some drawbacks that have to be discussed.

-First, PGP and OpenPGP do not encrypt email subject lines or the sender and recipient email addresses.
+This also includes the sender and recipient email addresses.
 Information about your email messages is valuable even if a snoop can’t read the content of the messages.
 Knowing what the Subjects of all your messages are and who you are emailing is still quite valuable for intel gathering.
-So this facet of PGP and OpenPGP is not ideal.
+So, this facet of PGP and OpenPGP is not ideal.

 The vulnerability of browser-based email

 Where does this leave you?
-If the email service you are using offers a browser-based client in addition to a standalone email client or a mobile app, avoid using the browser-based client whenever possible.
+If the email service offers a standalone email client or a mobile app, you should avoid using the browser-based client.
+In general, standalone email clients and mobile apps tend to be more secure than the browser-based ones.

-And regardless of what form the email client takes, consider using a quality VPN with advanced security features such as NordVPN or Surfshark.
+Regardless of what form the email client takes, consider using a quality VPN with advanced security features such as NordVPN or Surfshark.
 Both of these services have a VPN ad blocking feature that will filter out ads, trackers, malware, and phishing websites.
 They could keep many of the worst attacks from even reaching your web browser.

 No Gmail alternative is perfect